 Do I need an Xray or a Scan?

+When to x-ray, MRI or ultrasound for foot Injuries?
 This is a question we hear often at Waikato Podiatry, and here are some guides to help you better understand the role of imaging in podiatry and when it can help.

-Firstly, lets look at the different types of imaging and what they can and cannot offer.
+Lets look at the different types of imaging and what they can and cannot offer.

 X-Ray